 Employers expect candidates to have an online presence, and indeed this is a requirement for many roles.
 Another study showed that 60% of recruiters were not likely to invite a candidate for an interview if he or she does not have an online presence.
 Recruiters look for references and recommendations that are posted on social media professional sites such as LinkedIn.
 They also look at what others say or think about the prospective candidate and the number of followers.

-Social media background verification has the benefits of providing added trust, security and authenticity.
+Social media background verification has the benefits of providing added trust, security, and authenticity.
 Having a verified social media account adds further credibility.
-This is particularly important for brands, celebrities or individuals who have a huge following.
-Social media verification helps prevent frauds, wrong representation or claims and ensures the reliability of information.
-Yet, it is easy to dress up or fake personal information on social media channels, which make it difficult to verify such information.
-The ease with which false profiles can be created means that there is lack of authenticity.
-Recent studies showed false news were retweeted faster and more often than authentic news!
+This is particularly important for brands, celebrities, or individuals who have a huge following.
+Social media verification helps prevent fraud, wrong representation, or claims and ensures the reliability of the information.
+Yet, it is easy to dress up or fake personal information on social media channels, which makes it difficult to verify such information.
+The ease with which false profiles can be created means that there is a lack of authenticity.
+Recent studies showed false news was retweeted faster and more often than authentic news!
 Facebook admitted recently that there were 270 million fake accounts on the platform.
 Close to 10% of the accounts were duplicates.

 Employers now look at deeper levels of background verification through social media.
 Looking at social media can provide important clues on the candidate’s reputation, behaviour and also on extreme political affiliations if any.
 Resume frauds are quite common as numerous studies have shown.
 Social media verification can be an important aspect of a comprehensive background verification process to corroborate or confirm the findings in other checks.
 While social media information is still vulnerable to be fake and cannot be relied upon in isolation, social media background checks can be used in conjunction with background checks to profile a 360 degree image of an individual before hiring/partnering.